-Fundamental to our approach will be the development and implementation of novel simulation technologies that exploit advances in computational methods that seek to reduce the current trial-and-error approaches toward therapy development.
-State-of-the-art medical imaging, along with mathematical models of cellular and tissue function and related pathologies, will be integrated to develop patient specific models.
-The resulting simulation tools can provide detailed dynamic information on disease progress and allow for “what-if” scenarios to physicians and biomedical engineers to devise new interventions.
-The development and use of these tools in the context of patient-specific models will ultimately also allow clinicians to craft cardiovascular therapies that are optimized for the cardiovascular systems of each individual, with a resulting increase in success and decrease in risk of adverse side effects.
+The overarching goal of the Center for Cardiovascular Simulation (CCS) is to provide cardiovascular scientists and clinicians with advanced simulations for the rational development of treatments for cardiovascular disease.
+Such simulations can ultimately lead to reduction in development time, lowering of morbidity and mortality, reduced re-operative rates, and lessened post-operative recovery time.
+Our specific research focus is the simulation of the biomechanical function of the cardiovascular system at the continuum-cellular, micro-fibrous tissue, and whole organ levels.
+To achieve this, we utilize integrated computational/experimental approaches that incorporate the latest biomechanical/biomedical data and mechanobiological information to develop an improved understanding of pathophysiology.
+Fundamental to our approach will be the development and implementation of novel simulation technologies that exploit advances in computational methods to reduce the current trial-and-error approaches.
+Ultimately, we hope to develop simulation tools that will provide detailed dynamic information on disease progress and allow for “what-if” scenarios to physicians and biomedical engineers to devise new interventions.
+The development and use of these tools in the context of patient-specific models will ultimately also allow clinicians to craft cardiovascular therapies that are optimized for the cardiovascular system of individuals, with a resulting increase in success and decrease in risk of adverse side effects.